aws/karpenter-provider-aws/designs/carbon-aware.md

 Use same changes to provisioning as in [option 1](#option-1-use-carbon-aware-provisioning-and-concolidation-methods).

 #### Considerations
-1. 👍 Less code copy-paste
+1. 👍 Less code copy-paste.
-1. 👍 Improvements to original consolidation methods also improve the Carbon Aware feature
+1. 👍 Improvements to original consolidation methods also improve the Carbon Aware feature.
-1. 👎 Has a risk of breaking undocumented invariants
+1. 👎 Has a risk of breaking undocumented invariants.
-1. 👎 Adds complexity to the original consolidation methods
+1. 👎 Adds complexity to the original consolidation methods.

 ### Option 3: Override instance price with carbon price (recommended)
 Minimize carbon emissions by defining a price per kgCO₂e and override the instance price with the carbon price (USD/kgCO₂e).
 Using the `prioritized` launch strategy, carbon emissions will be minimized during provisioning.
 Consolidation will unknowingly consolidate to minimize carbon emissions.